 An ice-cold cocktail under a palm tree on a Caribbean beach was always a good idea.
-But after 18 months without travel, it’s now what dreams are made of.
-Literally dreams for most people, as Canada still has a non-essential international travel advisory in place and we’re in the middle of a fourth COVID wave.
-But as the government and the travel industry take a stronger stance on vaccinations (Air Canada recently announced that all employees must be vaccinated by October 30 and the federal government has said eventually all air and rail passengers will also need to prove vaccination), the possibility of travel is making a comeback.
+But after many of us have experienced a travel-free pandemic, it’s now what dreams are made of.
+Literally dreams for some of us, as UK international travel guidelines continue to change frequently.
+But as the government and the travel industry take a stronger stance on vaccinations, the possibility of travel is making a comeback.

 Which means travel rules and niceties must be re-learned — and in some cases, altered altogether.
 Jet lag, over-reclined seats, and your airplane seatmate’s absence of shoes used to be the things that generated travel stress hives.
 But these days?
 Navigating the current pandemic travel universe — which includes the ever-growing threat of variants, and new risks to mitigate — involves a slew of socially acceptable and unacceptable rules to think about before packing your bags.
 Proper mask etiquette, the question “are you vaxxed?"… not going to lie, I get anxious sweats thinking about it, and travelling is my job.